Modern Slavery Act Transparency Statement

 Training about slavery and human trafficking available to our staff

 During January/February 2020 Ricoh UK Limited was in the process of developing a Modern Slavery and Human Trafficking training and awareness programme.
-However, due to the subsequent impact of COVID-19, this development and deployment has been suspended temporarily.
+However, due to the subsequent impact of COVID-19, this development and deployment was suspended temporarily.

-It is anticipated that the completion of development and subsequent deployment of such training materials will resume later in FY2020.
+It is anticipated that the completion of development and subsequent deployment of such training materials will resume later in FY2021 and into FY2022.

 Assessing and managing risk